 I started by setting time limits for the behaviours, using a reduction plan for how long I would allow myself to engage in the behaviours.
 I believed I started with a 10-second limit, which then dropped down to 5 seconds, and then zero seconds.
 At zero seconds, when my hands lifted to start hitting my head, I’d pull my hands away instead of allowing them to engage in the behaviour.

 It wasn’t long after making it to the zero second stage that the behaviour died out: I’ve never engaged in the behaviour since.
 Nothing bad happened to me either because I stopped the behaviour.
 What I was left with were fingers that weren’t constantly swelling and a tonne of headaches (and often neck aches).

 The other behaviours were a lot easier to deal with.
 My need to have really tight roots on my dreads just meant I had to stop myself from checking them and tightening all the time.
 Which was easily done once I’d stopped hitting my head all the time.
-Pulling out the stray hairs was also stopped with minimal effort.
-They were easy because they were completely competitive automated behaviours, like my head slapping.
+I was also able to stop pulling out my stray hairs with minimal effort.
+They were easy because they were completely competitive automated behaviours, like my head-slapping.

 However, all those years of engaging in that behaviour had done a lot of damage to my hair and dreads.
 Granted, I was developing a pretty annoying widow’s peak by the time I realised how much damage I’d caused to my hair.
-But it was the combination of my various hair destroying behaviours that had caused irreversible damage to my hair.
-But I wouldn’t realise how bad until I took a drastic step a couple of years after I stopped engaging in the hair destroying behaviours.
+But it was the combination of my various hair-destroying behaviours that had caused irreversible damage to my hair.
+But I wouldn’t realise how bad until I took a drastic step a couple of years after I stopped engaging in my hair-destroying behaviours.